Skip to main content

 2015–2018: The ICO Mania

 In this period, the narrative shifted.
-Bitcoin wasn't "cash" anymore; it was "digital gold."
+Bitcoin wasn't promoted as "peer-to-peer cash" anymore; it was "digital gold."

 Eventually, data revealed that 80% of these ICOs were fraudulent schemes.
+The US SEC rejected multiple Bitcoin ETFs, and labeled many ICOs as unsafe.
 When the hype died, the market crashed by over 80%, and the second, harsher "crypto winter" began.
-Bitcoin price fell below $3,300 by December, 2018.
+The price dropped to below $7,000 by September 2017.

 2020–2021: The Everything Bubble

-The COVID-19 pandemic breathed new life into crypto.
+The COVID-19 pandemic had breathed new life into crypto.

-By November 2021, the market reached an astonishing $3 trillion.
-Bitcoin hit its all-time high of $69,000.
+Following this, the price increased due to the launch of BITO, the first US-based Bitcoin Futures ETF in October 2021.
+By November 2021, Bitcoin reached its new all-time-high of over $69,000.
+The market reached an astonishing $3 trillion.
 The promises were now bigger than ever: "banking the unbanked," "decentralized finance," building "Web3."

 2022: The Great Unravelling

-In 2022, the entire house of cards collapsed.
+2022 witnessed to collapse of the entire house of cards.
 This year added major names to the growing crypto scams list.
 It wasn't a winter; it was an extinction-level event.

-• May 2022: The Terra/Luna "stablecoin" ecosystem, valued at $60 billion, collapsed to zero within five days.
+• May 2022: This was the month the extinction-level event began.
+The Terra/Luna "stablecoin" ecosystem, valued at $60 billion, collapsed to zero within five days.

 • November 2022: The final domino fell.
 FTX, one of the world's largest and most "trusted" exchanges, imploded.
 Valued at $32 billion, it went bankrupt in 10 days, with $8 billion in customer funds missing.